h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 22:** MLOps Architecture

-**In the MLOps Architecture diagram above, there are two personas, which are the Data Scientists working with Driverless AI and the Machine Learning (ML) Engineers working with MLOps (a Model Manager).**
+**In the MlOps Architecture Diagram Above, There Are Two Personas, Which Are the Data Scientists Working With Driverless AI and the Machine Learning (ML) Engineers Working With MlOps (a Model Manager).**

-The Data Scientists will build Driverless AI experiments, which use AutoML behind the scenes to do model training and come up with the Driverless AI model.
+The data scientists will build Driverless AI experiments, which use AutoML behind the scenes to do model training and develop the Driverless AI model.
 A Driverless AI model is a scoring pipeline.
 Driverless AI has two scoring pipelines: a Python scoring pipeline and a MOJO scoring pipeline.
-Once they have their model built in a Driverless AI experiment, the Data Scientist will link one or more experiments to a Driverless AI project.
+Once they have their model built in a Driverless AI experiment, the data scientist will link one or more experiments to a Driverless AI project.
 That Driverless AI project is then saved in the model storage.

 From model storage, the ML Engineer uses MLOps, a Model Manager, to access a Driverless AI project saved in model storage.
-Then from there, they will either deploy the model to a development environment that simulates the conditions of the production environment or deploy the model to a production environment.
+Then, they will either deploy the model to a development environment that simulates the conditions of the production environment or deploy the model to a production environment.
 MLOps deploys Driverless AI's MOJO scoring pipeline.
 As the model is deployed into a development or production environment, it is deployed on Kubernetes.
-The end user is able to make scoring requests to the model REST service, so the model performs predictions and returns the scoring results back to them.
-As the predictions are being made, that predicted data is being saved in influx DB and also used by grafana dashboard to generate visualizations.
-We can see the grafana dashboard in Model Manager for monitoring the model's activity as it makes predictions.
+The end-user can make scoring requests to the model REST service, so the model performs predictions and returns the scoring results.
+As the predictions are being made, predicted data is being saved in influx DB and used by Grafana dashboard to generate visualizations.
+If it were running, we would see the Grafana dashboard in Model Manager for monitoring the model's activity as it makes predictions.